 - Guide to the Night Sky & Starmap for current month

 - Telescope must be picked up from and returned to the Youth Services Desk at Blackstone Library

-- The telescope will circulate for two weeks
+- The telescope will circulate for three weeks

 - A fee of $2 per day will be levied for every day telescope is overdue

 - Fees will be assessed for damaged, lost, or stolen items, up to $220.

 - Patrons must have a Connecticut library card with their account in good standing (i.e. not blocked by fines of $25.00 or more).

 - Patron accepts full financial liability for the telescope and agrees to pay all costs associated with the damage to, loss of, or theft of the telescope.

 - Patron agrees to inform library staff regarding any issues with items (broken pieces, dead batteries, cosmetic damage, lost items, etc).

 - Patron will not attempt to alter the structure or any of the equipment of the telescope or any of the contents within the container.